phronesys/phronesys/README.md

-Hi I'm Daniel, I like Linux 🐧 doggos 🐶 and games 👾
+Hi I'm Helena, I like Linux 🐧 doggos 🐶 and games 👾